Yandex Cloud

 • Transfer.

-6. In the yds-to-ydb.tf file, specify the following parameters:
+6. In yds-to-ydb.tf, specify the following settings:

 • source_db_name: Name of the Managed Service for YDB database for the data stream in Data Streams.